 Once your online following starts to grow, consider partnering with yoga/niche brands.
 They will pay you for mentioning them on your website/social media.

 Remember: Avoid partnering with brands you don’t support – it will hurt your credibility!

 21) Create an online yoga studio

-You can record yoga classes in the comfort of your home, then upload them to a website that handles the delivery and the transactions for you.
-There are tons of “streaming yoga sites” but we like Namastream because you retain more control (setting up prices, decide what types of content to deliver, sell premium products, etc.)
+You can record yoga classes in the comfort of your home, and then upload them to a website that handles the delivery and the transactions for you.
+There are tons of “streaming yoga sites” but we like Namastream because you retain more control (setting up prices, deciding what types of content to deliver, selling premium products, etc.)

 Advanced Income Opportunities ($$$)

 These are the flagship products.
 They require years of experience, months of planning, and plenty of hard work.
 Successfully implementing any of these opportunities has the potential to increase your income (and positive impact in the world) to previously unimagined levels.
 Most yoga entrepreneurs say that tremendous personal growth is required to make it to this stage.

 Prerequisites: You’re making a decent living from your business + have a thriving online community that you understand deeply.
 You’ve been teaching or running your business for at least 3 years.

 Do you have your own unique style of yoga?
 Or maybe your own creative/artistic style?
 Consider creating a certification program and teaching others your style!
 Certifications can range from a full-on program down to a laser-focused weekend intensive.
 Many programs count towards the Yoga Alliance continuing education credits.